keritenerowicz/CourseEnroll/README.md

 ![Image of CUWebLogin](https://github.com/keritenerowicz/CourseEnroll/blob/master/images/CUWebLogin.png)

 After logging in, keep the window open in the background.
 The program will run until the user has been enrolled in all classes in the shopping cart.
+Below is what the first enrollment screen should look similar to.

 ![Image of EnrollmentScreen](https://github.com/keritenerowicz/CourseEnroll/blob/master/images/enroll1.png)